An autumn long weekend in north-eastern Peloponnese-Argolis.

 Less than one kilometer south of the village (where the beaches are), and just some meters from the shore, visitors have the opportunity to admire some underwater classical era ruins.
 This is the Sunken City of Epidavros.

-The most significant place of interest in Old Epidavros is the small theater.
-It is about 1,2 kilometers walking distance at the foothills of the Acropolis of old Epidavros, located just to the south of the village center amongst orange orchids and olive trees.
+The most significant place of interest in Old Epidavros is the Little Theater.
+It is about 1,2 kilometers walking distance at the foothills of the Acropolis of old Epidavros, located just to the south of the village center, amongst orange orchids and olive trees.

 The theater used mainly for the events of the Dionysian cult, so it was dedicated to the god Dionysus.
 From the dedicatory inscriptions, it can be concluded that the construction of the theatre was held during the 4th BC century, with the sponsorship of prominent rulers and upper-class people.

 A remarkable characteristic of the theatre is the inscriptions, which consist a real living-museum.
 This is why the theater is called “the theater that speaks”.
 After 23 centuries of silence, the excavations began in 1971.
-Today, the small theater is beautifully restored and every July, significant musical and theatrical events take place in it.
-The most important is the program “Musical July”.
+Today, the small theater is beautifully restored and every July, significant musical and theatrical events take place in it: the most important of all is the program “Musical July”.

 In the area in front of and around the theater, the excavations continue bringing into the daylight significant secrets of the local life in the ancient times.

-On Saturday morning, after a long, good sleep and a fulfilling breakfast, we decided to visit Kranidi town and the seaside villages of Ermioni and Porto Cheli for coffee.
+On Saturday morning, after a long, good sleep and a fulfilling breakfast, we decided to visit the town of Kranidi and to have coffee at the seaside towns of Ermioni and Porto Cheli.
+The 50km-long road is of good quality, but with many turns.

-Coming down from the little church to the south, one meets another long sandy beach.
-After walking along this beach for a kilometer, one reaches a cave at the base of a rocky hill.
+Coming down from the little church to the south, one finds himself at another long sandy beach (Lambagianna, Fournoi Beach).
+At the other end of the beach starts a path (500m long) to another small beach.
+Above this pebbled beach stands a cave at the base of a rocky hill.
+There is no way to miss it.

 This is Franchthi Cave, which was occupied from the Upper Paleolithic circa 38,000 BC through the Mesolithic and Neolithic periods, with occasional short episodes of apparent abandonment.
 The cave last occupied around 3,000 BC (Final Neolithic).
 Franchthi cave, is one of the very few settlements in the world that shows nearly continuous human occupation for such an extended period of time, and is one of the most thoroughly studied sites from the stone age in southeastern Europe.
 The excavations at Franchthi Cave began in 1967 and lasted for a decade.

-Kranidi (Κρανίδι) is a town south of Epidavros at the eastermost finger of the Peloponnese peninsula.
+Kranidi (Κρανίδι) is located some kilometeres south of the cave at the edge of the eastermost finger of the Peloponnese peninsula.

 The town has a significant nautical tradition and has preserved much of its old character.
-Even though Kranidi has some interesting churches and old mansions to boast for, it is mainly known as the gateway of the two seaside villages of Porto Cheli and Ermioni, both of them at a distance less than kilometers from it.
-The greater area of Kranidi is the location of second homes of several prominent celebrities, including Sean Connery and the Dutch royal couple king Willem-Alexander and queen Máxima.
+Even though Kranidi has some interesting churches and old mansions to boast for, it is mainly known as the gateway of the two seaside towns of Porto Cheli and Ermioni, both of them at a distance less than 6 kilometers from it.
+The greater area of Kranidi is the location of second homes of several prominent celebrities, including Sean Connery and the Dutch royal couple (king Willem-Alexander and queen Máxima).

-Porto Cheli (Πόρτο Χέλι) is a summer resort town in the southeastern part of Argolis, Greece.
-It is situated on a bay of the Argolic Gulf, 6 km south of Kranidi.
-The island of Spetses is located 6 km south of Porto Heli.
+Porto Cheli (Πόρτο Χέλι) is a summer resort town situated on a bay of the Argolic Gulf, 6 km south of Kranidi.
+The island of Spetses is located 6 km south of Porto Cheli.
 There are ferry connections from Porto Cheli to the islands of Spetses, Hydra and Poros, and to Ermioni and Piraeus.

 The village is mainly known for the mansions of rich and famous.
-Ex-King Constantine II of Greece lives here with his wife the Anne-Marie of Greece.
+Ex-King Constantine II of Greece lives here with his wife.

 While in Porto Cheli, do not forget to pop in to Drougas Bakery for some delicious and fresh sandwiches and cakes.